robstoll/atrium/README.md

 They are listed in the [Roadmap](#roadmap) below.

 Atrium does especially not support yet:
-- assertion functions for floating point numbers (where precision matters)
+- assertion functions for floating point numbers (where precision matters; please open a [Feature Requests](https://github.com/robstoll/atrium/issues/new?title=[Feature]) if you need them)
 - infinite `Iterable`s
 - assertion functions for `Sequence` (you can use `asIterable` in the meantime)